mmacaogain/Porphyria-genetics/README.md

 Vivion Crowley (Consultant Chemical Pathologist) http://www.stjames.ie/consultants/crowleyvivion/

-The database can be accessed from the shinyapps.io server at the following link
+Our database is hosted on the shinyapps.io server and can be accessed via the following link

 https://porphyria.shinyapps.io/PorphyriaDB_2/